edersoncorbari/sparrow-account/README.md

 “Not all treasure is silver and gold, mate.”
 ## A small micro-service developed in Scala using Hexagonal Architecture

-This is a fictional project used for studies in my laboratory using Scala language, with a focus on micro services.
+This is a fictional project used for studies in my laboratory using **Scala** Language, with a focus on micro-services.

-Project Owner Requirements:
+**Project Owner Requirements:**

-Create a micro service that checks and creates a hypothetical bank account.
+Create a micro-service that checks and creates a hypothetical bank account.

-It must comprise a HTTP Server with two endpoints:
+It must comprise a **HTTP** Server with two endpoints:

   - One to insert a new monetary transaction, money in or out, for a given user;
   - One to return a user's current balance.